June 14, 2013

 Environmentalism—Is your church taking steps to care for the earth?
 We are in the brainstorming stage of a series that examines the conscious choices churches are making to “clean” up their practices and be better stewards of the planet.

 Health and wellness—what does your church do to promote health and wellness (including physical health, financial health, spiritual health)?
-Contact us and let us know names of people in charge of ministries that promote wellness within members of your congregation.

 Please send all information to Rachel Toalson at email@example.com or call (210) 408-4524.

 23 Last Sunday in pulpits for outgoing pastors

 1 Sea City Workshop at District Office – 6:00 p.m.